rpede/MobileProgramming24/_advanced_state/password_manager.md

 As an extra security mechanism, we want the vault to automatically close after it has been idle for a while.

-This actually really easy to do.
+This is actually really easy to do.
 There is a `onChange` method that gets called each time a new state is emitted.
-All we need is timer that gets reset each "open" state change.
+All we need is a timer that gets reset each "open" state change.

 Add to the top of `VaultCubit`: